xpdustry/distributor/README.md

 ## Description

-**Distributor** is a Plugin framework which provides a powerful command system, better Mindustry API bindings and other nice features, making plugin development time much faster.
+**Distributor** is a plugin framework which provides a powerful command system, better Mindustry API bindings and other nice features, making plugin development time much faster.

 Here is the list of the available modules: